nationalparkservice/NPSdataverse/README.md

 # NPSdataverse

 <img src="man/figures/NPSdataverse_overview.jpg" width="100%" style="display: block; margin: auto;" />
-NPSdataverse loads a suite of R packages for creating and manipulating data packages including interacting with DataStore.
+NPSdataverse loads a suite of R packages for creating, manipulating, and accessing data packages including interacting with DataStore.
 This is an early version of the NPSdataverse.
 Please request enhancements and bug fixes through [Issues](https://github.com/nationalparkservice/NPSdataverse/issues).

 ## Installation